gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

 responsible for notifying GitHub about the suitability of a Pull Request for merging.

 **Note**: Even though this post specifically mentions GitHub only, plugins have been written to work with plain Git, Atlassian Stash, Gerrit and more!
-See the [Go community plugins page](http://www.go.cd/community/plugins.html#notification-plugins) for more information.
+See the [GoCD community plugins page](http://www.go.cd/community/plugins.html#notification-plugins) for more information.

 ### Quick Setup

 * Download the [Git Branch Poller Plugin](https://github.com/ashwanthkumar/gocd-build-github-pull-requests#user-content-get-started) and the [Build Status Notification Plugin](https://github.com/srinivasupadhya/gocd-build-status-notifier#user-content-get-started).
 Place them under `<go-server>/plugins/external`.
-Restart the Go Server.
+Restart the GoCD Server.

 * Verify that the plugins are loaded correctly.